Swirrl/cubiql/DataRestrictions.md

-#CubiQL RDF data restrictions
+## CubiQL RDF data restrictions

-This list contains the temporary CubiQL data restrictions and will be updated when they change.
+This list contains the **temporary CubiQL data restrictions and will be updated when they change**.
 The RDF data should apply to these restrictions when running CubiQL against your own SPARQL end point.

 CubiQL requires data to be modeled using the [RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube/).
 However, there are some more assumptions/restrictions for the data to be compatible with CubiQL:

-- Literals should *not* have language tags (e.g. @en)
+- Literals should **not** have language tags (e.g. @en)
 - Always use the qb:measureType even if there is only one measure.
 - Reference area should be defined as: http://purl.org/linked-data/sdmx/2009/dimension#refArea
 - Reference period should be defined as: http://purl.org/linked-data/sdmx/2009/dimension#refPeriod